openhab/openhab-addons/addons/binding/org.openhab.binding.seneye/README.md

 The monitor allows you to continuously track the changes in the water parameters, alerting you to the problems before they affect the fish.

 At least one Seneye monitor is required ([Home / pond or reef](https://www.seneye.com/devices/compare)) and the measure results must be synced to the seneye cloud by using a seneye web server (see [shop](https://www.seneye.com/store), there is one for wifi and one for a wired network)
-Each monitor is represented by 1 openhab seneye thing.
+Each monitor is represented by one seneye thing.

 ## Supported Things

 This binding provides one thing type : 'seneye'.
-You can have multiple seneye devices in your home, just make sure that your aquariumname is properly set for each seneye thing.
+You can have multiple seneye devices in your home, just make sure that your aquarium_name is properly set for each seneye thing.

 ## Discovery